 Always follow your doctor’s instructions exactly when taking Depakene.

-Rare but serious side effects of Depakene can include liver damage, suicidal thoughts, bleeding disorders, and pancreatitis.
+Rare but serious side effects of Depakene can include liver damage, hypothermia, drowsiness, fetal birth defects, suicidal thoughts, bleeding disorders, and pancreatitis.

 Notify your doctor if side effects worsen, or if partial tablets appear in stools while taking Depakene.
 Call your doctor if you experience abdominal pain, vomiting, and lack of appetite, which can be signs of pancreatitis.
 Also, contact your physician if you notice chest pain, easy bruising or bleeding, swelling of your hands or feet, yellowing of the eyes or skin, sudden confusion, or suicidal thoughts while taking Depakene.